-The Academic Achievement component measures STAAR performance in RLA and mathematics at the Meets Grade Level or above standard.
+The Academic Achievement component measures STAAR performance in RLA and mathematics at the Meets Grade Level or above standard, as reported in the consolidated accountability file (CAF).
+See Appendix H for more information.

-Academic Achievement-Assessments Evaluated
+Academic Achievement-Assessments and Measures Evaluated

-The Academic Achievement component evaluates STAAR (with and without accommodations), STAAR Alternate 2, EL performance measure results, STAAR end-of-course (EOC), and SAT/ACT results for accelerated testers as described in Chapter 2 at the Meets Grade Level or above standard.
+The Academic Achievement component evaluates STAAR (with and without accommodations), STAAR Alternate 2, English learner (EL) Performance Measure results, STAAR end-of-course (EOC), and SAT/ACT results for accelerated testers as described in Chapter 2 at the Meets Grade Level or above standard.